T1LT/DishCraft/README.md

 Used Partial Pre-Rendering, App Router, Server Actions, and React Server Components in Next.js.

 ### Development
-* Clone the repo using `git clone https://github.com/T1LT/DishCraft.git`
+* Fork and clone the repo using `git clone https://github.com/T1LT/DishCraft.git`
 * Install the packages using `npm i`
 * Add environment variables as specified in the `.env.example` file.
 * Make sure `?sslmode=required` is at the end of the `POSTGRES_URL` env variable.